cloudnativeessentials/dra-tutorial/README.md

   - cel:
       expression: "device.driver == 'gpu.vendor.com'"
 ```
-Under the DeviceClass `.spec.selectors`, a Common Expression Language (CEL) exression is used to select a device
+Under the DeviceClass `.spec.selectors`, a Common Expression Language (CEL) expression is used to select a device. <br>
+You can use multiple CEL expressions e.g. `device.driver == 'gpu.vendor.com' && device.attributes['gpu.vendor.com'].type == 'gpu' && device.attributes['gpu.vendor.com'].accelerator-type == 'high-performance'`

 We'll look into Intel and NVIDIA's DRA resources later but for now, Intel's DeviceClass is the following:
 ```yaml